hqvfx/showcase/README.md

 showcase
 ========

-web media player for Animation and vfx studios
+media player for Animation and vfx studios